“No one is perfect… that’s why pencils have erasers.” ~ Wolfgang Riebe

 This page is especially for young writers.

-Writing is a skill, like cooking or playing an instrument, and the more you practice, the better writer you will become.
+Writing is a skill, like shooting hoops or playing an instrument.
+The more you practice, the better writer you will become.
 Plus, using your imagination is fun!
 (But that’s not news to you, right?)

 - You are creating your own planet.
 Where will it be?
 What does it look like?
 Who lives there?
 What do you eat?
 What do you do for fun?